Book Review: Bad Mormon by Heather Gay

-Anyway, my biggest takeaway from the show was that the values of the Mormon church are so ingrained into its members from childhood that it can be very difficult for them to live without feelings of guilt and shame.
+My biggest takeaway from the Secret Lives was that the values of the Mormon church are so ingrained into its members from childhood, that it can be very difficult for them to live without feelings of guilt and shame.
 And that must be such a hard way to live.
 So when I heard about Heather’s memoir I was immediately interested to hear about her viewpoint of growing up Mormon and how that affected her.
 She gives very detailed descriptions of her religious journey and experience of the temple.

-If you like celebrity memoirs and stories about people breaking free from the lds church, I think you’ll find this book very interesting.
-Heather Gay’s Bad Mormon is an interesting combination of the two.
+If you like celebrity memoirs and stories about people breaking free from the LDS church, I think you’ll find this book very interesting.
+So keep reading for my full book review of Bad Mormon by Heather Gay.

 What is Bad Mormon by Heather Gay about?